ShadyHippo/my_scripts/README.md

 it took about an hour for a 16 GB cheapo sd card to run on my machine, nice to have it fire and forget and not take 3 commands and now I don't have to remember them

+### nvidia-dolphin-emu.desktop
+I have seen tons of scripts and instructions for running apps specifically with your nvidia GPU.
+These are great if you want to run from a script.
+I don't, I wanted to use ILIA to run them.
+So you can copy paste the original desktop file from wherever it is and put it into a directory you own on that path (for me I copy them to `~/.local/share/applications/` and then edit the command it runs and add the two magic pieces to make it run on nvidia.

+This method is far preferable to me so I don't have to run a script in the cli just to go play dolphin

 ### dns
 I couldn't remember the DNS command and just want to check my pihole is still running it also reminds me of nslookup so I can check if it's not only running but still blocking the webistes I asked it to block